ErpNetDocs/info/legal/platform-terms-of-use.md

 ### 9.9.
 Fees

-Customer will pay all Fees specified in Order Forms.
-Except as otherwise specified herein or in an Order Form, (i) Fees are based on Purchased Services and the chosen Billing Models, and (ii) payment obligations are non-cancellable and Fees paid are non-refundable.
+Customer will pay all Fees specified in Subscription Orders.
+Except as otherwise specified herein or in an Subscription Order, (i) Fees are based on Purchased Services and the chosen Billing Models, and (ii) payment obligations are non-cancellable and Fees paid are non-refundable.

 Customer will pay the Fees applicable to the Purchased Services and the Billing Models (“License Fees”) and any other Fees, including but not limited to Fees relating to currency conversion, bank charges, transfer charges and any related payment transaction charges (“Transaction Fees”), and any Fees relating to your purchase or use of any services such as App, Marketplace purchases, or Third-Party Services (“Additional Fees”).